tidyverse/readr/README.md

 Note that readr prints the column specification.
-This is useful because it allows you to check that the columns have been read in as you expect, and if they haven’t, you can use `spec()` to retrieve the column specifications then copy and paste into a new call with the updated column types:
+This is useful because it allows you to check that the columns have been read in as you expect, and if they haven’t, you can use `spec()` to retrieve the column specifications then copy and paste into a new call with the desired column types:

 ``` r